Spotlight on Teacher Professional Learning

 In the late 1990s, AIR conducted a landmark study of federally funded professional learning programs.
 Using a national sample, researchers identified several features of professional learning experiences that were associated with changes in instruction.

-- Most recently, AIR developed and pilot tested a program that uses classroom simulation technology to help math teachers engage students in math content using questions and classroom dialogue.
+Programs that leverage learning technologies.
+New technologies continue to create possibilities for professional learning programs that are effective and scalable.
+For example, AIR developed and pilot tested a program that uses classroom simulation technology to help math teachers learn to engage students in math content using questions and classroom dialogue.
+Teachers are increasingly participating in professional learning online or in blended formats, which can increase convenience and reduce costs (e.g., travel time).

 Making a Difference

 We share our lessons learned with the field through academic journals, news media, and publications read regularly by superintendents and other education leaders.
-To further reach education leaders who influence teacher professional learning, AIR has partnered with Learning Forward in the following ways:
+To further reach those who influence teacher professional learning, AIR partners with intermediary organizations with high visibility in the field, such as Learning Forward and the Research Partnership for Professional Learning.